DeciDB Documentation

 Variable Types

-Specify the variable type with IS BOOLEAN or IS INTEGER.
+Specify the variable type with IS BOOLEAN, IS INTEGER, or IS REAL.
 If you omit the type, the default is INTEGER.

 BOOLEAN — select or skip